jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 confused by the headers.
 What are the 'extra information or limitations' you mentioned?"

+> 3. Technical Slide: List of common headers.
+Point out key and value in one of
+>    the headers.

 "Headers are primarily useful for meta data, which basically means information that describes the package itself.
-Remember, the request itself may be a GET method for a resource like '/friends'.
-The requester might specify that they would like to receive back their list of friends in a specific format.
+Remember, the request may be a GET method for a resource like '/friends'.
+The requester might specify that they would like to receive back their list of friends in a particular format.
 Therefore, the requester can add an 'Accept' header to ask for a reply in an exact format.
 It's still up to the recipient to honor the format request in their reply.

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> 4. Technical Slide: Accept header examples for html, json, and maybe another

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "Now, there are many more headers than methods, and a receiver can support their own custom headers too.
 Headers are 'key-value' pairs, which just means each header line consists of the name of the header, a colon ':', and the value for the header.
 The 'Accept' header I mentioned earlier could look like `Accept:
 */*`, which means the requester will accept any format from the recipient.
+Other examples include `Accept: text/html` like the package we'll deliver and `Accept: application/json`.
 In addition to the 'Accept' header, there are other common headers our clients and their recipients use.

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> 5. Technical Slide: Examples for Content-Type, Host, and Content-Length

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "The 'Content-Type' header allows a recipient to include in their reply which format they are actually sending back.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;